Eating Disorder Nutrition Therapy

 Interested in Working Together?

-If you know you’d like to work together, please email me or call me at 415.737.9981.
-If you’d like to set up a free 20-minute discovery call, please click the button below and schedule a discovery call.
-On our call, we’ll discuss where you currently are in your relationship with food and body, and your specific goals, related to food, nutrition, intuitive eating, health, and body image.
+Please email me or call me at 415.737.9981, and we can speak or set up a time to speak to see if we’re a good fit to work together.
+On our call, we can discuss where you currently are in recovery and your relationship with food and body.
+We can also look at your specific goals and needs, related to food, nutrition, health, and body image.
 From there, we can get a feel if we’re a good match for one another, and you can decide if you’d like to move forward with eating disorder nutrition therapy.

 Who is eating disorder nutrition therapy for?